maliktouseefahmad/Eloquent-JavaScript/00_intro.md

 is data in the computer's memory, yet it controls the actions performed on this same memory.
 Analogies that try to compare programs to objects we are familiar with tend to fall short.
-A superficially fitting one is that of a machine—lots of separate parts tend to be involved, and to make the whole thing tick, we have to consider the ways in which these parts interconnect and contribute to the operation of the whole.
+A superficially fitting one is that of a machine--lots of separate parts tend to be involved, and to make the whole thing tick, we have to consider the ways in which these parts interconnect and contribute to the operation of the whole.

-A ((computer)) is a physical machine that acts as a host for these immaterial machines.
+A computer is a physical machine that acts as a host for these immaterial machines.
 Computers themselves can do only stupidly straightforward things.
-The reason they are so useful is that they do these things at an incredibly high ((speed)).
+The reason they are so useful is that they do these things in an incredibly high speed.
 A program can ingeniously combine an enormous number of these simple actions to do very complicated things.

 {{index [programming, "joy of"]}}